Phone-GWP-group

 Increased packaging demand

-Make sure you prepare your business' packaging in time for the peak season
+Make sure you prepare your business's packaging in time for peak season

-Increased purchases of gifts and produce through eCommerce retailers means that preparation for this time of year is essential.
+Increased purchases of gifts and produce through eCommerce retailers mean that preparation for this time of year is essential.
 Key dates, including Black Friday and Cyber Monday, can see sales volumes soar.

-Peak packaging Monday is when packaging suppliers typically see the highest demand from customers.
-Falling the week before Black Friday / Cyber Monday, the peak is caused by businesses ensuring they have sufficient packaging stock for the busy Christmas sales period.
+Peak Packaging Monday is the day when packaging suppliers typically experience the highest demand from customers.
+Falling the week before Black Friday and Cyber Monday, the peak is caused by businesses ensuring they have sufficient packaging stock for the busy Christmas sales period.

 However, planning for peak season well in advance can allow businesses to mitigate any potential challenges caused by increased demand in the fourth quarter and ensure success during the most crucial trading period.